mtbottle/mtbottle-website/blog/posts/2022-10-29-Elixir-Exit-Review.md

 like Javascript or Python.
-I'm not entirely sure if my anecdotal evidence is indicative of anything, but it does suggest that there might be something different with Elixir that makes it harder for new coders to get started with.
+I'm not entirely sure if my anecdotal evidence is indicative of anything, but it does suggest that there might be something different with Elixir that makes it harder for new coders to get started.
 Some of my theories for why it's harder:

 1. Students are more likely to learn OOP at school